MAGvACC/documentation/docs/pilots/aerodromes-DTTC/enfidha.md

 ### Charts

+<p>It is important to have the latest version of the charts when flying.
+Through the Tunisia eAIP, you can get a set of charts for Algiers Houari.</p>

+<p>As part of your planning and preparation for your flight, we encourage you to review these charts.
+They are directly accessible <a href="http://www.oaca.nat.tn/index.php?id=763&L=2"><u>here</u></a>.</p>

 ### AIRAC

 To prevent problems with inaccurate data, please make sure you have the most recent AIRAC cycle installed before your next flight.